30 January 2027 the next Feel the Burn"

-This event came to life through the generous support of so many people who donated their time, money, and resources.
-We're deeply grateful to Isaac Construction, DOC, Flock Hill and Castle Hill Stations, Silvereye Communications, Bells (Annabelle Latz), our amazing volunteers, and our organising committee.
+This event came to life through the generous support of so many people who gave their time, money, and resources so freely.
+We're deeply grateful to Isaac Construction, DOC, Flock Hill and Castle Hill Stations, Silvereye Communications, Bells (Annabelle Latz), our incredible volunteers, and our organising committee.
 For our full list of sponsors and supporters, please visit our website.

 The Full Burn